urs-maheshtruly/projects/README.md

-# voice assistand with python , suing fast api
+# voice assistand with python , using fast api
 you can find some some useful things here